 Partnerships between other organisations are welcome.
 If partner funding contributions are included, letters of support that commit funding must be provided to be considered.

 c) Please outline a budget, including travel, accommodation and program activities.

-Upload two references from startups or organisations your Expert-in-Residence has worked with.
+Upload two reference letters from startups or organisations your Expert-in-Residence has worked with.

 Assessment and Selection

 Applications must be submitted via the LaunchVic online application system, and can be made at any time up to the date funding for the program is fully allocated.

 All applications will be assessed for eligibility by LaunchVic.
 Applications that do not meet the eligibility criteria will not be assessed against the Key Assessment Criteria.

 Eligible applications will be evaluated against the Key Assessment Criteria by an “Assessment Panel” (comprising at least two LaunchVic staff) and an “Approval Committee” (comprising at least two LaunchVic Senior Executives).
 LaunchVic may at its discretion appoint external independent experts to support the Assessment Panel.

 Applicants will undergo due diligence by LaunchVic and may be required to undergo a Financial Risk Assessment which will be conducted by the Victorian Department of Economic Development or their approved (third party) agents.
 Information provided will be kept strictly confidential.

 LaunchVic may enter negotiations with shortlisted applicants to refine project proposals.
 Funding outcomes are determined by the LaunchVic Approval Committee and their decision is final.